Neural Methods for Amortized Inference: THE POWER OF AMORTIZATION

-This review provides an introductory high-level roadmap to a suite of amortised neural inferential methods.
-It organises and categorises these methodologies to help navigate this relatively new and dynamic field of research.
+This review provides an introductory high-level roadmap to amortized neural inferential methods.
+It organizes and categorizes these methodologies to help navigate this relatively new and dynamic field of research.
+In Section~\ref{sec:Brown} we describe amortization from a decision-theoretic perspective.
 In Section~\ref{sec:neural_posterior_inference} we discuss (Bayesian) point estimation and methods that yield approximate posterior distributions.
-We also discuss why amortisation is possible, by drawing on a result by \citet{Brown_1973}.
-In Section~\ref{sec:summarystatistics} we present ways in which neural networks can be used to construct summary statistics from data, which often feature in amortised statistical inference methods.
-In Section~\ref{sec:likelihood_and_ratio}, we review neural methods for amortised likelihood-function and likelihood-to-evidence-ratio approximation.
-In Section~\ref{sec:software}, we discuss available software for making amortised parameter inference, and we demonstrate their use on a simple model where asymptotically exact inference with MCMC is possible.
-In Section~\ref{sec:discussion}, we outline additional topics that are related to the main topic of the review, and in Section~\ref{sec:epilogue} we conclude.
-The review paper also contains Supplementary Material that includes background material on neural network architectures and normalising flows often used in the context of amortised inference; an additional illustration; and a brief discussion of related topics.
+In Section~\ref{sec:summarystatistics} we show how neural networks can be used to construct summary statistics, which often feature in amortized statistical inference methods.
+In Section~\ref{sec:likelihood_and_ratio}, we review neural methods for amortized likelihood-function and likelihood-to-evidence-ratio approximation.
+In Section~\ref{sec:software}, we discuss software for making amortized parameter inference, and we demonstrate its use on a simple model where asymptotically exact inference is possible.
+The Supplemental Appendix contains a second software example, further reading on topics related to the main subject of the review, and additional figures and tables.

-\entry{Neural-network architecture}{The specific design of a neural network, including the operations executed in each layer, how the layers are connected, and the number of layers.} \entry{Normalising flow}{A sequence of invertible mappings used to establish a flexible family of distributions.}